rutherford-nj/www.rutherfordboronj.com/departments/health/services.md

 To print a copy of the **Form To Be Used When Requesting A Certified Copy Of A Death Record Listing Cause Of Death**, by mail or in person, [CLICK HERE](http://static.rutherford-nj.com/health/NJDOH_CauseOfDeathAuthorization.pdf).

 **MARRIAGE LICENSE AND CIVIL UNION LICENSE APPLICATION PROCESS**  – License applications are taken from 8:30 A.M. to 4:00 P.M., weekdays.
 A mandatory 72-hour waiting period is required from the time of application to the issuance of the license.
 There is a $28.00 license fee (exact amount, i.e., cash, check and/or money order) and one of the applicants must live in Rutherford to apply at our Department.
 A number of other requirements exist and applicants are strongly encouraged to call the Health Department at 201-460-3020 well in advance of their intended date of the ceremony for additional details.
-Additional information on the procedure for obtaining a marriage or civil union license can be obtained by visiting the State Registrar’s web site listed above. .
-To view more detailed information,CLICK HERE.
+Additional information on the procedure for obtaining a marriage or civil union license can be obtained by visiting the State Registrar’s web site listed above.

 **CHILD HEALTH CONFERENCE** – A free clinic where families bring infants and small children for nutritional assessment, immunizations against 15  childhood illnesses, evaluation of growth and development, lead testing, counseling and referrals.
 Held as needed and conducted by the Board of Health Pediatrician.